zygn/zygn/README.md

 ### Hi, There! 👋
 ---
-I am a student, majoring in Information and Communication Engineering.
+I am a master's degree student majoring in Computer Science, and graduated from Information Communication Engineering.

-interest in Self-driving cars, Reinforcement Learning and Network Service.
+interest in Self-driving cars, Reinforcement Learning and Network Service. and i usually use are Python, Ruby, and C/C++.

 ---
 Papers: